c-toolbox/C-Play/docs/guides/media/mapping.md

 # Video & image mapping modes

-In C-Play, this aspects is controlled by different "Grid modes", which can be paired with different "Stereo modes" for stereoscopic content.
+In C-Play, this aspect is controlled by different "Grid modes", which can be paired with different "Stereo modes" for stereoscopic content.

 ### Grid mode

 This is to indicate that you want to map your video on a physical object, or not.

-A "pre-splitted" movie normally has the grid mode "None", as it is assumed to be already mapped correctly.
+A "pre-split" movie normally has the grid mode "None", as it is assumed to be already mapped correctly.

 But "flat" movies are normally mapped onto a plane grid, fulldome/fisheye onto dome grid and 360 on a sphere.